 As of May 1, 2022, we respectfully ask all clients to wear a mask while inside our barn or in lessons.
 Everyone is asked to hand-sanitize before entering and when leaving.
 Thank you.

-We offer year-round lessons and workshops for children and adults, and our therapeutic riding program for people with developmental and/or emotional disabilities.
+We offer year-round lessons and workshops for children and adults, with and without disabilities.

 In our eyes at Blue Rider, there is also the soul connection that has to be taken into account.
 This may be the single most important aspect for us here to continue our riding programs to let the soul glow and evolve freely and compassionately.
 It is in this work that the human and the animal grow as beings together and conquer the restrictions that life and the world has put on them individually.
 This is the growth we look for, the therapeutic aspect of riding that touches everyone, whether or not they are “labeled” as needing therapy or not.
 The horses and other participants do not care what the issues are that bring the “client” to the barn.
 Everyone is there to learn and do the best they can and want to do.